isomerpages/sciencecentre-emag/_stories/Environment/Behind the Scenes: Amazing Dinoworld 2.md

 the most exciting part of producing a dinosaur program,” Mr. Ueda stated through the interpretation of Mr. Katayama.</p>
 <p>Longstanding collaboration with scientists like renowned palaeontologist
-Dr. Koji Kobayashi of Hokkaido University helped strike a careful balance between hard science and imaginative filmmaking.
+Dr. Yoshitugu Kobayashi of Hokkaido University helped strike a careful balance between hard science and imaginative filmmaking.
 In fact, Dr. Kobayashi had helped introduce Mr. Ueda to new research that would spark the concept for <em>Amazing Dinoworld 2</em>.
 Mr. Ueda had previously produced an NHK special on dinosaur extinction in 2009 that featured the prevailing theory